odpf/firehose/docs/docs/guides/create_firehose.md

 If you'd like to connect to a sink which is not yet supported, you can create a new sink by following the [contribution guidelines](../contribute/contribution.md)

+## Create a MaxCompute sink

+- it requires the following [variables](../sinks/maxcompute-sink.md) to be set.
+Please follow the Configuration section in the MaxCompute Sink documentation for more details.
+- As of now it only supports INPUT_SCHEMA_DATA_TYPE = protobuf.
+Schema creation and update is inferred from protobuf schema.
+- The protobuf message of a `google.protobuf.Timestamp` field might be needed when table partitioning is enabled.
+- INPUT_SCHEMA_DATA_TYPE = json will be supported in future.
+- Schema/Dataset need to be created in advance in MaxCompute.
+- Service account requires ODPS and Tunnel Service permissions.